 0.1–0.3

-High total alkaloid yield; harvested in above-ground pruning
+High total alkaloid yield; commonly harvested during above-ground pruning

 Older Stems